logzio/logz-docs/_source/user-guide/archive-and-restore/restore-archived-logs.md

 * If the restore process exceeds the max, the process will fail.
 * Data can be restored from the **root of an S3 bucket**, but not a sub-bucket path.

+Starting December 1st, 2022, restored logs will become a part of your daily plan.
+You can use Filters and Power search only to restore critical and needed logs and minimize the impact on your daily plan.
+Exceeding your daily plan **will not** stop the ingestion of your data, and the additional GB will be added to your On Demand consumption.
+{:.info-box.note}

 #### To restore and view archived logs

 **Before you begin, you'll need**: